yaikobzeray/dev-journal/activity_log.md

 Defined a new .proto file for the user-service.
 Added request/response message types and a streaming RPC.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [FLUTTER] Monday, 06 May 2024 — Entry 1

+Explored Flutter Navigator 2.0 for declarative routing.
+More complex than Navigator 1.0 but much more powerful.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*